Community Detection on Block Models with Geometric Kernels: Problem statement

-In this study we focus on the exact recovery task, aiming to characterise for which combinations of model parameters $(\lambda, p, q, \phi)$ exact recovery is possible in large networks with $n \gg 1$ nodes, and to identify fast algorithms capable of performing this task.
+In this study we focus on the exact recovery task, aiming to characterise for which combinations of model parameters $(\la, \phi, p, q)$ exact recovery is possible in large networks with $n \gg 1$, and to identify a fast algorithm capable of performing this task.
+Our algorithm initially recovers the communities almost exactly, and refines the obtained estimate to exactly recover them.

-For the stochastic block model, the problem of community recovery has been investigated by Mossel, Neeman, and Sly \cite{mossel2012stochastic} in the sparse regime where the authors prove the conditions for impossibility of community recovery almost exactly, and in \cite{mossel2018proof} they provide an algorithm to recover when possible.
-Massouli\'{e} in \cite{massoulie2014community} provides a spectral algorithm in the same regime.
-In the logarithmic regime, the problem of recovering communities exactly have been addressed by Abbe, Bandeira, and Hall in \cite{abbe2015exact}.
-For models involving geometric interactions, Abbe, Baccelli, and Sankararaman \cite{abbe2021community} investigate almost exact recovery in the sparse regime and exact recovery in the logarithmic regime.
-In their model, the geometric kernel is $\phi(x) = \mathds{1}\{x\in [0,1]\}$, so that the underlying graph is generated by connecting all nodes that are within a distance of $\frac{\log n}{n}$.
-In the logarithmic regime, they obtain an information quantity

-that governs community recovery.
-Specifically, they show that if $I'(\lambda,p,q)<1$, no algorithm can recover the communities exactly and produce an algorithm that can recover the communities when $I'(\lambda,p,q)>C>1$.
-They conjecture that the condition could be tightened to $I'(\lambda,p,q)>1$ using a variation of their algorithm.
-Recently, this conjecture was resolved in the positive by Gaudio, Niu, and Wei in \cite{gaudio2024exact} where they provided a two-phase algorithm that achieves exact recovery.
-The first phase involves triangle and neighbour counting techniques to obtain an almost exact estimate of the communities.
-The second phase refines this estimate to obtain exact recovery.
-However, their results are limited to hard threshold geometric models where a vertex connects to all other vertices within a prescribed distance.
-In particular, it does not capture the scenario where the propensity of forming an edge between nodes dwindles with the distance between them; a property observed on several practical networks.